-Looking ahead to 2023/2024, the Group will continue to keep track on the development and changes in the markets to respond and take appropriate actions towards such changes.
-We will closely monitor the market to determine appropriate business strategy for the Group's business.
+Looking ahead to 2024/2025, the Group will continue to keep track on the development and changes in the markets to respond and take appropriate actions towards the changing business environment.
+We will closely monitor the market to determine appropriate business strategies for the Group's business and investment.
 I am confident and optimistic with the prospect of the business development of the Group.